devdatalab/paper-justice/classifier/README.md

 to classify name strings by gender is saved in the zipped replication packet dataset [here](https://drive.google.com/file/d/1N_7vKKRDiBHhMZT5eRqNszR1aksMrlJd/view) as
 `delhi_names_gender.hdf5`.
 For those interested in using the underlying religion classifier, we request you to get in touch with us for access.

 The gender classifier model and a sub-set of 10,000 random names have been provided in the replication data packet to illustrate how the LSTM classifier built for our study works.
-These are called in by `classifier/classify_names.do` in addition to program functions in `classifier/classify_names.py` for the gender name classification process.
+These are called in by `classifier/classify_names.do` for the gender name classification process.

 Additional details about the LSTM network, underlying training data and accuracy measures can be found in our [paper here](http://paulnovosad.com/pdf/india-judicial-bias.pdf).